fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 Middle sighs resoundingly again.

-"Junior has become dangerous," he says with hidden hatred, and it seems that this hatred will now explode the thickened darkness with a dazzling white flash.
+"Junior has become dangerous," he says with hidden hatred, and it seems that this hatred will now tear the thickened darkness apart in a dazzling white flash.

 "Junior has become dangerous.
 This is over the top!
-It's time to displace him - and put an end to this new recklessness!
+It's time to depose him - and put an end to this new recklessness!
 I have sufficient support from the Family..."

 "But it's not enough for you to openly oppose Junior."